danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 ## Context

-Microsoft has decided to sunset Azure Database for MariaDB summer 2025.
+Microsoft is sunsetting Azure Database for MariaDB summer 2025.
-They recommend moving to their Azure Database for MySql instead.
+They recommend moving to Azure Database for MySql instead.

 The project has experienced project wide down time due to database crashes on multiple occasions: